aysark/NotesOnJava8/readme.md

 Standard collections framework is not thread-safe.

 Streams allow us to manipulate collections of data in a thread-safe way.
 It handles synchronization on retrieval and on terminal stream.
 Intermediary steps should NOT modify the collection (if you were to roll your own).
+It also is far more efficient than say an Iterator since it doesn't take the whole collection in memory.

 ##New Optional Type
 Optional acts as a container for objects or it could be null.
 It is used instead of returning null. `optional.isPresent()` to check if an object exists.